Lipan Apache people: 18th century

 By 1700, Lipan had settled across southern Texas and into Coahuila, Mexico.
 They still lived in agricultural settlements, where they farmed indigenous crops such as pumpkins, corn, and beans, as well as watermelons, introduced from Africa.
-French explorer Bénard de La Harpe encounter the Lipan Apache near present-day Latimer County, Oklahoma, in 1719.
+French explorer Bénard de La Harpe encountered the Lipan Apache near present-day Latimer County, Oklahoma, in 1719.

 The Lipan were first mentioned in Spanish records in 1718 when they raided Spanish settlements in San Antonio.
 They frequently raided Spanish supply trains traveling from Coahuila to the newly established San Antonio.

 In 1749, two Lipan Apache chiefs joined other Apache leaders in signing one of the earliest recorded peace treaties with Spain in San Antonio.
 Some Lipan Apache people settled northwest of San Antonio during the mid-18th century.

 Spanish colonists built forts and missions near Lipan settlements.
 A mission on the San Sabá River was completed in 1757 but destroyed by the Comanche and the Wichita.
 That same year, the Lipan Apache fought the Hasinais, a band of Caddo people.
 The Lipan participated in a Spanish expedition against the Wichita and Comanche in 1759 but were defeated in the Battle of the Twin Villages.
 Missions established for the Lipan at Candelaria and San Lorenzo were destroyed by the Comanche in 1767.

 By 1767, all Lipan had completely deserted the Spanish missions.
 In the same year, Marquis of Rubí started a policy of Lipan extermination after a 1764 smallpox epidemic had decimated the tribe.